 If the student fails to meet Satisfactory Academic Standards during the quarter on which the student is on 1) Financial Aid Warning status, 2) Financial Aid Probation status, or 3) if the student has not successfully completed any cumulative program credits, the student will be terminated from future financial aid eligibility and all future financial aid awards will be suspended.

-Students who are terminated from financial aid eligibility due to lack of Satisfactory Academic Progress may petition for reinstatement of financial aid eligibility by submitting a Petition for Reinstatement of Financial Aid with required supporting documentation to the Financial Aid Office no later than the day prior to the start of the quarter for which reinstatement is being requested.
+Students who are terminated from financial aid eligibility due to lack of Satisfactory Academic Progress may petition for reinstatement of financial aid eligibility by submitting a Petition for Reinstatement of Financial Aid with required supporting documentation to the Financial Aid Office no later than two days prior to the start of the quarter for which reinstatement is being requested.

 Students who have their Reinstatement Petition approved will be placed on Financial Aid Probation status for the next quarter of attendance.
 During the quarter that the student is on Financial Aid Probation the student will be eligible to receive financial aid (*except for the WA State Need Grant if student is in "denied for State Need Grant status").

-Students who have their Reinstatement Petition approved and are placed on Financial Aid Probation for a subsequent quarter will be limited to taking a maximum of 10 credits while they remain on Financial Aid Probation status and the student will be required to meet with an Educational Planner to develop an approved Program Completion Plan before the student's financial aid awards for the subsequent quarter are reinstated.
+Students who have their Reinstatement Petition approved and are placed on Financial Aid Probation for a subsequent quarter will be limited to taking a maximum of 10 credits while they remain on Financial Aid Probation status and the student may be required to meet with an Educational Planner to develop an approved Academic Plan before the student's financial aid awards for the subsequent quarter are reinstated.

-If an approved Program Completion Plan is received by the Financial Aid Office by the end of the first week of the quarter, the financial aid awards for which the student is eligible will be reinstated and processed.
+If an approved Academic Plan is received by the Financial Aid Office by the end of the first week of the quarter, the financial aid awards for which the student is eligible will be reinstated and processed.
 It takes approximately one week after all reinstatement requirements have been completed for students with a credit balance to receive their financial aid disbursement.
-If an approved Program Completion Plan is not received by the end of the first week of the quarter, the student's financial aid awards will be cancelled.
+If an approved Academic Plan is not received by the end of the first week of the quarter, the student's financial aid awards will be cancelled.

-If a student does not have their Petition for Reinstatement of Financial Aid approved the student will be required to successfully complete a minimum of 10 credits of course work which applies to the student's academic program, which must be taken without financial aid assistance after the student's Petition was denied, before the student will be eligible to petition for reinstatement of aid.
+If a student does not have their Petition for Reinstatement of Financial Aid approved the student will be required to successfully complete a minimum of 10 credits of course work which applies to the student's academic program, before the student will be eligible to petition for reinstatement of aid.
 Proof of successful completion of 10 or more credits which apply to the student's academic program must be submitted with the student's Petition for Reinstatement of Financial Aid.

 Financial Aid Petition for Reinstatement decisions are final and cannot be appealed.